island-is/island.is/handbook/technical-overview/auth/ids-admin.md

  - Name of the application
 	 - The name and domain are used to determine the client id.
 The name is also what users see when they are using the authentication service.
  - Callback URLs
 	 - IAS compares these URLs with the callback URL sent with the request to the authorize endpoint.
-The callback URL sent with the request needs to match the URLs registered in IAS
+The callback URL sent with the request needs to match the URLs registered in IAS.
  - Post logout redirect URLs
 	 - These URLs are compared with the post-logout redirect URLs sent when ending a session.
 The URL in the request must match the URLs registered in IAS.
 The post logout redirect URL is the URL the user will be redirected to after signing out.
  - The application's technical stack